A Bible Study by Jack Kelley

 Financially speaking, the destitute widow and her sons were facing a life of slavery.
 Spiritually speaking, when the Messiah came everyone in the world was facing a life of slavery to sin.
 It was a huge problem for which they had no remedy.
 The only presence of the Holy Spirit to be found was in Jesus (John 7:37-39).
 Just as Elisha had told the widow and her sons to gather empty jars, Jesus told His disciples to go into all the world baptizing in the name of the Father, the Son and the Holy Spirit (Matt.
 28:19).

 As long as the widow had empty jars, her supply of oil expanded to fill them.
 As she filled each jar she set it aside.
-As Jesus gave the Holy Spirit to His disciples (John 20:22) and they in turn gave Him to others, the availability of the Holy Spirit expanded beyond Israel to meet the world wide need.
+As Jesus gave the Holy Spirit to His disciples (John 20:22) and they, in turn, gave Him to others, the availability of the Holy Spirit expanded beyond Israel to meet the worldwide need.
 From then until now every new believer receives the Holy Spirit at the moment of belief (Ephe.
 1:13-14, 2 Cor.
 1:21-22).
 There is always enough for each one and there always will be for as long as people come.
 As each one of us comes and receives the Holy Spirit we are set apart.
-Our debts are paid (past sins are forgiven) our appointment with slavery is cancelled, and we will never be indebted again (our future sins are also forgiven).
+Our debts are paid (past sins are forgiven) our appointment with slavery is canceled, and we will never be indebted again (our future sins are also forgiven).
 Colossians 2:13-14, 2 Cor.
 5:17, Hebrews 10:12-14 all confirm this.

 When all the jars the widow and her sons had collected were filled the oil stopped flowing.
 The widow and her sons were set for life.
 When the predetermined number of believers has come into the Church, the indwelling ministry of the Holy Spirit will end and we will be whisked off to our eternal home with the Lord (John 14:2-3, Romans 11:25).
 We’ll be set forever.